SiteworkMath — cubic-yard markConstruction math from people who’ve thrown the wheelbarrow.

 Does the calculator account for diagonal layouts or only parallel-to-house?

-Both, via the layout segmented control.
-Parallel-to-house defaults to 10% waste (boards run perpendicular to the house, butt joints land on side rims, minimal cuts).
-Diagonal layout (45° rotation) bumps to 15% waste because every board edge needs an angle cut and the off-cuts are usually too short to reuse.
-The waste % is the only thing that changes between layouts in v1; the structural opt-out applies regardless.
+Both.
+Pick the layout in the segmented control; the waste percentage adjusts automatically.
+Parallel-to-house — 10% waste: Boards run perpendicular to the house, butt joints land on side rims, minimal cuts.
+Diagonal (45° rotation) — 15% waste: Every board edge needs an angle cut and the off-cuts are usually too short to reuse, so the cushion is wider.
+What else changes between layouts: In this version, only the waste percentage.
+The surface-only opt-out (no frame design) applies regardless.

 By James Wu.
 Surface-material count is site arithmetic, formulas shown above.
 Joist-spacing default (16″ on center) + structural-frame opt-out come from American Wood Council DCA-6 — Prescriptive Residential Wood Deck Construction Guide; the 16 ft practical board-length cap is SiteworkMath field preference, not a DCA-6 publication (the standard covers joist spans, ledger, beam, footings, fastener requirements, NOT deck-board length or warp behavior).
 IRC 2021 Chapter 5 (Floors) is paywalled at ICC and cited by name.
 Manufacturer fastener-system requirements (composite warranty conditions) follow Trex installation guidance and TimberTech installation guidance.
 Engine logic in lib/sitework/deck.ts.
 Surface- material only — frame design (joists, beams, posts, footings, ledger flashing, railings, stairs) requires AWC DCA-6 + IRC 2021 R5 + a qualified contractor or engineer.
 Not structural- engineering advice.
 Full methodology.